enpadasi/Ontology-for-Nutritional-Studies/README.md

 V1.0: (13/09/2017)

-- Changies in ONS term URIs and general adjustments for the release version
+- Changes in ONS terms URIs and general adjustments for the release version

 ## Pre-release Versions